Signal Processing Meets SGD: From Momentum to Filter: Method Derivation (Section 3 in main paper)

-The new mean $\mu'$ is a weighted average of the two means, $\mu_{m}$ and $\mu_{g}$, with weights inversely proportional to their variances.
-This places $\mu'$ between $\mu_{m}$ and $\mu_{g}$, closer to the mean with the smaller variance.
-The new standard deviation $\sigma'$ is smaller than either of the original standard deviations $\sigma_{m}$ and $\sigma_{g}$, which reflects the reduced uncertainty in the estimate due to the combination of information from both sources.
-This is a direct consequence of the Wiener Filter's optimality in the mean-square error sense.
+The fused mean $\mu_{\widehat{g}_t}$ represents a weighted average of the two means, $\mu_{m}$ and $\mu_{g}$, with weights inversely proportional to their variances.
+This places $\mu_{\widehat{g}_t}$ between $\mu_{m}$ and $\mu_{g}$, closer to the mean with the smaller variance, reflecting greater confidence in estimates with less uncertainty.